bhavya-arora/ud839_Miwok-Starter-code/README.md

 **NOTE:Read it CAREFULLY Before Importing Project**
 ```
-1.If this app Show any error while installing the app then go to:
+1.If this app Shows any error while Deploying in the Emulator/Mobile then go to:
    File->settings->Build,Excecution->Instan run->And Disable instant Run.
-2. This App Has 4 Categories But as you can see this was Showing only two Tabs.Other two You will do by self.
+2. This App Has 4 Categories But as you can see this was Showing only two Tabs.Other two You will do by Yourself.
 3.This App Uses Tabs(android support Library).
 4.This App uses ViewPager With Tabs And Category Adapter.
 5.This App Uses MediaPlayer For Playing Sounds When You Select any Item From the List.